This article explains 8 Key Performance Indicators for Quality Releases with the help of Panaya Test Dynamix end-to-end test solution:

 This is a measure of your overall regression testing effectiveness.
 It is calculated as a ratio of defects found prior and after release by your customers.

-Defects found after you release are typically known as “incidents” and are logged in a help desk system whereas the defects found during the testing phases (E.g., Unit, System, Regression, or UAT) are identified prior to release and documented with the tools like Panaya Test Center.
+Defects found after you release are typically known as “incidents” and are logged in a help desk system whereas the defects found during the testing phases (E.g., Unit, System, Regression, or UAT) are identified prior to release and documented with the tools like Panaya Test Dynamix.

 In order to calculate this KPI properly, you should always categorize the software version that each defect was identified within, prior to release into your production environment.